pulibrary/dockerhub/images/orangeindex/README.md

 `sudo docker run pulibrary/orangeindex`

 To run a different index function, you can pass the rake task to bash:
-`sudo docker run pulibrary/orangeindex bash -c 'rake index`
+`sudo docker run pulibrary/orangeindex bash -c 'rake index'`